ferryproxy/ferry/README.md

 ferryctl control-plane join <other-data-plane-name>
 ```

-PS: The `<other-data-plane-name>` is the same as FerryPoliy used below
+PS: The `<other-data-plane-name>` is the same as RoutePolicy used below

 ### Data plane join